CiscoDevNet/XRd-Sandbox/README.md

 We installed Docker from the [official Docker documentation](https://docs.docker.com/engine/install/ubuntu/) to ensure using the latest version available.

 The following settings were applied to the VM.
 These settings were requested by the `host-check` script.
+You can [learn more here.](https://xrdocs.io/virtual-routing/tutorials/2022-08-22-setting-up-host-environment-to-run-xrd/)

 ```bash
 echo -e "fs.inotify.max_user_instances=64000\n\